 Two contrasting prepared pieces of music chosen to demonstrate technical and musical ability.

-A small piece of sight reading, provided at the audition.
+A small piece of sight reading, provided at the assessment.

 The performance placement criteria include: